Frequently Asked Questions

 Where is outrigger practice?

-At the Montana Canoe Club in Big Arm, MT.
+At the Montana Canoe Club in Big Arm, MT on Flathead Lake

-Typically we practice on Tuesday at 6pm and Sunday at 8am.
+Typically we practice on Tuesdays at 6pm & Sundays at 8am

 What if I don’t want to work out but would like just to meet people?